 To allow the UE to access the HPLMN or subscribed SNPN services while being registered in the PNI-NPN or SNPN, the PNI-NPN or SNPN can establish service agreements and configure inter-connect with the HPLMN or subscribed SNPN operator.
-If a PNI-NPN is providing access to the localized services, the existing roaming architecture with home-routed PDU Sessions are used.
-If an SNPN is providing access to the localized services, then the UE can access HPLMN or subscribed SNPN as described in Annex D, clauses D.3, D.6 and D.7.
+If a PNI-NPN is providing access to the Localized Services, the existing roaming architecture with home-routed PDU Sessions are used.
+If an SNPN is providing access to the Localized Services, then the UE can access HPLMN or subscribed SNPN as described in Annex D, clauses D.3, D.6 and D.7.

-N.2.2 Configuration of network to provide access to localized services
+N.2.2 Configuration of network to provide access to Localized Services